 Mr Dilly’s History Live – Free Curriculum-Based History Streams for Schools

 Step into the past with Mr Dilly’s History Live!
-Join Mr Dilly as your guide, for some thrilling history adventures streamed direct to your classroom.
+Join Mr Dilly as your guide for thrilling history adventures streamed direct to your classroom.

 Each episode blends on-location filming at world-class museums and heritage sites, curator insights, and in-studio conversations with special guests — all linked to the KS2 and early KS3 curriculum.
 Some episodes also include short film excerpts of Mr Dilly in character, bringing people of the past to life in fun and memorable ways.